PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 blocked tests pass.
 Focused static checks pass.
 No runtime, API, artifact, dependency, pass-order, or TensorFlow boundary changed.
 PR #952 remains closed, and no pull request was created, reopened, or updated.

+The shared-context boundary is now implemented with one frozen core `ModelIRPassContext` owned by `ConversionSession`.
+Twenty-one historical context names remain compatible internal aliases.
+Eighteen main-model consumers use the exact Session-owned object; the two target-aware helpers create fresh common contexts for their selected ModelIR/LayoutState; and both composed constant-fold/cast phases reuse their parent context directly.
+Callback-bearing parent contexts and the fresh-scope-per-invocation rule are unchanged.

+The 250-test related orchestration set, 273-test shared-context/architecture
+set, 31 pass-efficiency tests, 32 core smoke tests, and all 11 TensorFlow- import-blocked tests pass.
+No real-model conversion or broad corpus suite ran.
+No public API, artifact, dependency, pass ID/order, policy, target-routing, scope, diagnostics, or TensorFlow boundary changed.
+PR #952 remains closed, and no pull request was created, reopened, or updated.